OliverBalfour/Mirror/README.md

 1. [x] Kanban boards
 1. [x] Zettelkasten
-1. [ ] Synchronisation
+1. [x] Synchronisation
-1. [ ] Mobile friendly
+1. [x] Mobile friendly
+1. [ ] Great user experience (good error messages, merge conflict resolution when editing on two devices, bug fixes, etc.)

 **Logging in**

 To log in via GitHub for synchronisation, [create a new token](https://github.com/settings/tokens/new) with the `gist` permission and save it somewhere safe.
 Then, go to [gist.github.com](https://gist.github.com) and create a new Gist with any title and add one file, `main.md`, with any contents.
 Then click "Create secret gist".
 Copy the ID from the URL.
 In the main popup menu (three dots in bottom right) select "Login via GitHub" and enter your token and the gist ID.
 You will need these two pieces of information on every new computer, so consider putting them in an encrypted text file in cloud storage.
+Note that the Gist ID can be used to read your notes without a token, so be extra careful with it!

-## Setup
+## Setup (for developers)

+If you just want to use the app, these steps are not necessary.
+Simply visit [this link](https://oliverbalfour.github.io/Mirror/) and start using the app!

 ### Installation